 Assessment of learning in midwifery practice is an important component of the course and will take place throughout the course.

 The Erasmus programme enables students to study at another European university as part of their university degree.
 This is an exciting opportunity for students to experience a core clinical placement in another European Union healthcare system for a maximum period of eight weeks duration.
 Erasmus exchange takes place in semester two of second year and semester one of third year.
-Current Erasmus partners include (dependent upon profession or nursing discipline): Turku University of Applied Sciences, Finland; University of Malta; LUND University, Sweden; University College of Northern (UCN) Denmark Aalborg, Denmark; Hanze University of Applied Sciences, Groningen, Netherlands; Maastricht University Netherlands; Non-European sites are planned from 2022 depending on Covid related travel restrictions.
+Current Erasmus partners include (dependent upon profession or nursing discipline): Turku University of Applied Sciences, Finland; University of Malta; LUND University, Sweden; University College of Northern (UCN) Denmark Aalborg, Denmark; Hanze University of Applied Sciences, Groningen, Netherlands; Maastricht University Netherlands.

 There are also summer international opportunities students can apply for such as volunteering in Africa.
-We currently offer a Scholarship for a short summer programme in the United States and there are plans to expand this to Hong Kong in 2022.
-Collaborative Online International Learning Opportunities are also provided for our high achieving nursing and midwifery students.
+We currently offer a Scholarship for a short summer programme in the United States.
+Collaborative online international learning opportunities are also provided for our high achieving nursing and midwifery students.

 This is a short presentation by Dr Damien Brennan giving an overview of the Nursing and Midwifery courses available at Trinity College Dublin.

 AwardsB.Sc.
 (A.Obs.)
 Honours Bachelor Degree (NFQ Level 8)

 CAO InformationCAO Points 495 (2023) CAO Code TR913